TAPE-Lab/CyGNAL/README.md

 Dr. Xiao Qin ([@qinxiao1990](https://github.com/qinxiao1990)).
 Based also on original work by Pelagia Kyriakidou.

-### Support

-For any queries or issues regarding CyGNAL please check the [Issues](https://github.com/TAPE-Lab/CyGNAL/issues) section in this repository.

 ### The group

 Repository of the [Cell Communication Lab](http://tape-lab.com/) at UCL's Cancer Institute.

 The Cell Communication Lab studies how oncogenic mutations communicate with stromal and immune cells in the colorectal cancer (CRC) tumour microenvironment (TME).